Khouloud-Bhlel/Khouloud-Bhlel/README.md

 ## Profile
 Full Stack JS Developer

+I am delighted to announce that I have completed my academic year by presenting my final project, "Design and Development of a Web/Mobile Application for Restaurant Delivery Management."
+I officially graduated with a Bachelor's degree in Information Technology, specializing in Information Systems Development, with honors on 20/06/2024 in ISET SFAX in Tunisia. 👩‍🎓🎓

+I had the opportunity to put my skills into practice during a 5-month internship at TuniAOS, where I could deepen my knowledge and contribute to exciting projects.

-Third-year computer science student, specializing in information systems.
-Currently working on a web development internship project (2023-2024) with STE TUNIAOS S.A.R.L, passionate about computer science.
+As a third-year computer science student specializing in information systems, I completed a 5-month internship project (2023-2024) with STE TUNIAOS S.A.R.L.
+I was passionate about computer science.
+Now, I have received my diploma.

 | CV         | Company                                                                                                                              |
 |------------|--------------------------------------------------------------------------------------------------------------------------------------|
 | CV canadien| [Download PDF CV canadien](https://raw.githubusercontent.com/khouloudbh23/CV-Fransh/master/cv-canadien-professionnel.pdf.pdf)        |